robinmoisson/staticrypt/README.md

           --remember-label          Label to use for the "Remember me" checkbox.
                                                    [string] [default: "Remember me"]
       -s, --salt                    Set the salt manually.
 It should be set if you want to use "Remember me" through multiple pages.
 It needs to be a 32-character-long hexadecimal string.
                                     Include the empty flag to generate a random salt you can use: "statycrypt -s".           [string]
           --share                   Get a link containing your hashed password that will auto-decrypt the page.
 Pass your URL as a value to append "?staticrypt_pwd=<hashed_pwd>",
-                                    or leave it empty to display the hash to append.
+                                    or leave empty to display the hash to append.
                                                                             [string]
-      -t, --title                   Title for an output HTML page.
+      -t, --title                   Title for the output HTML page.
-                                                [string] [default: "Protected Page"]

 ## HOW STATICRYPT WORKS

 So, how can you password protect html without a back-end?

 StatiCrypt uses the [crypto-js](https://github.com/brix/crypto-js) library to generate a static, password protected page that can be decrypted in-browser.
-You can then just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the page will prompt users for a password, and the javascript will decrypt and load your HTML, all done in a browser.
+You can then just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the page will prompt users for a password, and the javascript will decrypt and load your HTML, all done in the browser.

 So it basically encrypts your page and puts everything in a user-friendly way to use a password in the new file.